-Skyler Young is in his first season as part of the coaching staff for the Wildcats.
+Skyler Young is in his second season as part of the coaching staff for the Wildcats.
 He joined Weber State in July 2016 under head coach Bethann Ord.

 Before coming to Weber State, Young was an assistant women's basketball coach at Bradley for four seasons with the Braves.
 Before that he spent three years as an assistant coach at Ohio University.